Skip to main content

 Symptoms of carbon monoxide poisoning

-If you have carbon monoxide poisoning, you might feel:
+If you have carbon monoxide poisoning, you might experience:

 • shortness of breath